bghira/SimpleTuner/OPTIONS.md

                         model.
   --flux                This option must be provided when training a Flux
                         model.
-  --flux_lora_target {mmdit,context,all,all+ffs}
+  --flux_lora_target {mmdit,context,all,all+ffs,ai-toolkit}
                         Flux has single and joint attention blocks.
 Only the multimodal 'dual stream' attention blocks are trained by default.
 If 'mmdit' is provided, the text input layers will not be trained.
 If 'context' is provided, the mmdit layers will not be trained.
-If 'all' is provided, all layers will be trained, minus feed- forward and norms.
+If 'all' is provided, all layers will be trained, minus feed- forward.
 If 'all+ffs' is provided, all layers will be trained including feed-forward.
   --flow_matching_sigmoid_scale FLOW_MATCHING_SIGMOID_SCALE
                         Scale factor for sigmoid timestep sampling for flow- matching models..